mike-north/ember-material-lite/README.md

 This addon can be used without SASS (relying on pure CSS for styles).
 If you choose this path, you'll need to alter your app slightly.

 1. Delete the `ember-cli-sass` NPM dependency that the installation blueprint will add to your app.
-You may also remove the bower dependency on `material-design-lite-src`, making sure to leave the one for (`material-design-lite` in place)
 2. Your app.css should start with
 ```css
 @import "bower_components/material-design-lite/material.css";